I Live in Grosvenor Square: Plot

-In the summer of 1943, after he is taken off combat operations for medical reasons, American SSgt John Patterson (Dean Jagger), an Army Air Force gunner, is billeted in the London home of the Duke of Exmoor (Robert Morley) in London's Grosvenor Square.
-He is befriended by the Duke and British paratrooper Major David Bruce (Rex Harrison).
-The latter has taken leave from the army to contest a parliamentary by-election in Devonshire.
+In the summer of 1943, after he is taken off combat operations for medical reasons, American Staff Sergeant John Patterson (Dean Jagger), an Army Air Force gunner, is billeted in the London home of the Duke of Exmoor (Robert Morley) in London's Grosvenor Square.
+He is befriended by the duke and British paratrooper Major David Bruce (Rex Harrison).
+The latter has taken leave from the army to contest a parliamentary by-election in Devon.

 On a weekend visit to the duke's estate near Exmoor in Devon, Patterson meets the duke's granddaughter, Lady Patricia Fairfax (Anna Neagle), who is also a corporal in the Women's Auxiliary Air Force.
 However, she is David's childhood sweetheart.
 After a cool beginning, distanced on cultural misunderstandings, they fall in love.
 David is unaware of what is happening until the final night before the election, when it becomes clear to him during a party on the estate.
 The next day, the duke learns that his estate has been appropriated by the American army for a base and that David has lost the election.

 David and Patricia argue, and David plans to return to active service.

-When Patterson realizes that Pat and David have long expected to marry, he contrives to obtain medical clearance to go back to combat duty.
+When Patterson realises that Pat and David have long expected to marry, he contrives to obtain medical clearance to go back to combat duty.
 David realises that Pat still loves Patterson and arranges for them to reunite.
 Returning from a mission with heavy battle damage, Patterson attempts to help his pilot land their B-17 Flying Fortress at an emergency landing strip at Exmoor, but is killed when the bomber stalls as they manoeuvre to avoid crashing in the village.
 The plane explodes killing everyone.
 Ironically it is Pat who takes the message listing the dead.

-The duke and his family mourn Patterson at a memorial service in the village church, an American flag is presented to be hung in the school.
+The duke and his family mourn Patterson at a memorial service in the village church, and an American flag is presented to be hung in the school.
 The vicar reads out the names of the crew who died to save the village.

-David is seen in the co-pilots seat flying with his paratroop unit to parachute into France (implying but not stating that it is D-Day).
+David is seen in the co-pilot's seat, flying with his paratrooper unit to parachute into France (implying but not stating that it is D-Day).

 The film ends with a poem by Walt Whitman regarding the relationship between the USA and Britain.